Jose Ramirez

 2025 Fantasy Outlook

 Ramirez shored up his Hall of Fame case with what very well could have been a 40-40 campaign if not for a rainout on the final day of the regular season.
 The third baseman was an All-Star for the fourth consecutive year (sixth overall) and helped lead Cleveland to the ALCS.
 He's as durable as they come; Ramirez played in 158 games in 2024 and has now reached at least 152 games in seven of the last eight full MLB seasons.
 While he's been in the majors for over a decade, Ramirez is still just 32 years old, so he's not at the age where one might suspect the skills could drop off the table.
 There was some giveback with his walk rate last season, which led to a 21-point drop in OBP, and the batted-ball numbers don't jump off the page.
-That said, Ramirez is great at pulling flyballs, and his run production improved significantly last season with help from the likes of Steven Kwan and Josh Naylor around him.
+That said, Ramirez is great at pulling flyballs, and his run production improved significantly last season with help from Steven Kwan and others around him.
 Fantasy managers should be thrilled to have to settle for Ramirez in the first round.
 Read Past Outlooks

 RANKS

-From Preseason
+Rest of Season From Preseason

 $Signed a five-year, $124 million contract extension with the Guardians in April of 2022.